-- "Know Your Rights" is an SD DOE-produced pamphlet for homeless parents used frequently by districts in identifying students - Electronic listserv newsletters to district educational liaisons - Direct mailings of information such as the Liaison Packet sent annually - Articles in SD DOE's Title I Update newsletter sent to districts regularly

-- A dedicated page on the SD DOE website with frequently used information and resources - Information and resources provided by SD DOE from the National Center for Homeless Education (NCHE) on the needs of students including unaccompanied youth, runaway youth, and post-secondary bound youth (including the Local Homeless Education Liaison Toolkit);
+- "Know Your Rights" is an SD DOE-produced pamphlet for homeless parents used frequently by districts in identifying students - Electronic listserv newsletters to district educational liaisons - Articles in SD DOE's Title I Update newsletter sent to districts regularly - A dedicated page on the SD DOE website with frequently used information and resources - Information and resources provided by SD DOE from the National Center for Homeless Education (NCHE) on the needs of students including unaccompanied youth, runaway youth, and post-secondary bound youth (including the Local Homeless Education Liaison Toolkit);

 In addition to these resources, SD DOE also conducts regular workshops and trainings for school personnel.
-SD DOE will provide training for district liaisons and other district staff at the state's annual Title I Conference and will provide training to district staff upon request.
 More informally, SD DOE staff regularly provide technical assistance to liaisons through phone calls and emails.
 SD DOE additionally continues to provide information to district liaisons about NCHE's webinar trainings.